 2) In stateless UDM, the binding within UDM set can be used.
 When UDM instance of UDM Set initially creates an AMF event subscription, it has to request an access token to be able to access the corresponding AMF service.
 However, the UDM instance that created the subscription may be a completely different UDM instance of the UDM Set that is later deleting the subscription.
 Thus, the same token within the NF Set should be useable for achieving this.
 Otherwise, it could end in massive access token requests that are used in the same context of service consumption.

-If an access token cannot be used by any ND in the NF Set during its validity time, the need for access token requests is multiplied, because every time there is a different NF instance in the NF Set that is requesting from the existing resource would need a new access token, while this is not necessarily required.
+If an access token cannot be used by any NF in the NF Set during its validity time, the need for access token requests is multiplied, because every time there is a different NF instance in the NF Set that is requesting from the existing resource would need a new access token, while this is not necessarily required.

 Key issue scope: